Climate strike: In the words of a hunger striker | DW | 17.09.2021

 Frightened for the future on a fast-heating planet, Jacob Heinze decided to force political action by risking his life in a hunger strike.

-Jacob Heinze is 27 and does not want to die.
-Nevertheless, he knows that death is exactly what he is risking.
-Jacob is one of seven young people who began a hunger strike in Berlin on August 30th.
-The climate crisis is, he says, the biggest crime in human history and his is the last generation with the power to act.
-Shortly after this interview was recorded, Jacob was hospitalized following a collapse.
+Jacob Heinze, 27, is risking it all to take a stand.
+He is one of seven young people who began a hunger strike in Berlin on August 30.
+The climate crisis is, he says, the biggest crime in human history — and that his generation is the last generation with the power to act.

+Heinze was hospitalized Tuesday after he collapsed, and has since returned to the hunger strike camp.
+DW interviewed him shortly before he was hospitalized.
+Here are the excerpts below:

 DW: How are you?